xspektrex/QORTectorScripts/QortalVPSinstall.md

 ---

 1.)
-Add non root user
+Add non root user for all future work (Never use root!!!)
 ```
   useradd -m <username> (-m creates the home directory)
   passwd <username>
 ```

 2.)
-Install sudo as root and apply to <username>
+Install sudo as root and apply to new user
 ```
   apt install sudo
   usermod -aG sudo admin (allows <username> to issue sudo commands)
 ```

 3.)
-Change user account to bash (terminal)
+Change user account to bash for new user
 ```
   chsh -s /bin/bash <username>
 ```

 4.)
-Log out of root and log in with previously created username
+Log out of root and log in with new user

 5.)
 Fix .profile for new user
 ```